 - Select a rectangular area that the tool will work in.

 - Mark the foreground.
-For largely homogenous looking regions that contrast well with the background a few brief lines is enough.
-For regions with complex colors that may blend with the background it might be better
+For largely homogenous-looking regions that contrast well with the background, a few brief lines are enough.
+For regions with complex colors that may blend with the background, it might be better to cover them completely.

 - Repeat steps 2-4 until you are satisfied with the result.

-- Once you are content with the result, press Done to produce a bitmap mask.
-You can touch it up with Bitmap tool if you need.
+- Once you are content with the result, click ✓ to produce a bitmap mask.
+You can touch it up with the Bitmap tool if you need to.

 You can see workflow of smart selection tool in the gif below.

 As an alternative to purely manual labeling, SentiSight.ai also offers the ability to label images based on predictions from your trained or pre-trained models, as well as based on image similarity.

 The first step in AI-assissted labeling is to make a prediction on an existing model, using images you want to label.

 After you make a classification predictions on your images, you will see a screen similar to this:

 You can see that there is a checkbox next to each label along with the predicted score.
 For a single-label classification, always the first checkbox that corresponds to the predicted label with the highest score is checked by default.
 For multi-label classification, all checkboxes that correspond to labels with predicted scores above the score threshold will be checked.
 If some of the predictions are incorrect, you can adjust them by checking/unchecking the checkboxes.
 After you are done reviewing the predictions, you can select some or all of the images and add them to your dataset.
 If those images are already in your dataset, only their new labels will be added.